tomnewport/microbit-sillio/readme.md

+# SillIO

-# SillIO - A really silly way to send data from micro:bit to your laptop
+A really silly way to send data from micro:bit to your laptop using the micro:bit display and laptop webcam.

 ## ...why?